JohnSwiftC/ezexfil/README.md

 # Usage

 **BY DEFAULT, EZEXFIL RUNS ON PORT 8090.
-THIS CAN BE EASILY CHANGING THE PORT IN TcpListener::bind()**
+THIS CAN BE CHANGED BY SETTING THE PORT IN TcpListener::bind()**

 Ezexfil automatically logs all data sent via a POST request to a log file.
 Optionally, you can choose to proxy Discord WebHook traffic through the tool by providing the URL as the first argument.